7 Best 22LR Scope Choices For All Rimfire Situations [UPDATED]

 List of the Best 22LR Rifle Scopes

-So, now that we’ve covered the different types of scopes that are usually used for a 22 long rifle, let’s go ahead and take a quick look at my list of preferred scopes for the 22LR.
+So, now that we’ve covered the different types of scopes that are usually used for a 22 long rifle, and how I chose the best scopes, let’s go ahead and take a quick look at my list of preferred scopes for the 22LR.
 Later, I’ll give a more detailed review of each and explain why I listed them the way I did.

 Best Riflescopes For Your 22LR